 In 2005, NUCLEP produced, for the first time in Latin America, semi-submersible hulls for platforms, for Petrobras (P-51 and P-56), showing that the national industry was able to compete with international shipyards.

 In 2011, establishing itself as part of the Brazilian naval development process, NUCLEP started the process of producing hulls for the four conventional Class Riachuelo submarines, of French technology, type Scorpène.

 In 2014, NUCLEP delivered the first large nuclear equipment to the Angra 3 power plant, the Condenser.
 This would be the first of three that will be delivered to Eletronuclear by mid-2020.

 In 2018, NUCLEP, in partnership with Itaguaí Construções Navais (ICN), delivered to the Brazilian Navy the submarine Riachuelo, the first of the five conventional submarines of its Class.

 In 2019, NUCLEP signs with Amazul - Amazônia Azul Tecnologias de Defesa (Blue Amazon Defense Technologies) S.A. to manufacture part of the prototype of the nuclear reactor being developed by the Brazilian Navy.
 The prototype is a model of the reactor that will equip the future submarines with nuclear propulsion (SN-BR).

-To be a reference in the heavy mechanical boiler market, in the manufacture of equipment and components in order to meet the nation's strategic demands both in the national and international markets until 2030.
+To be a reference in the heavy equipment market, in the manufacture of unique and differentiated equipment and components to meet the nation's strategic demands in both the domestic and international markets until 2030.

 Professionalism, Quality, Human being valorization and Reliability.